Fabric Guide

 ➜ Finishing: chemical treatments are added to make the fabric perform a certain way.
 Formaldehyde resins offer wrinkle-resistance, other resins work for anti-pilling, PFAS for stain-resistance, polyglycols for anti-pilling, acrylates or PVC with plasticizers for protective coatings, and flame retardants for fire resistance.

-Yes!
-BPA not only makes polyester more flexible, but it’s also useful in making fabric colorfast.
+Yes, some fabrics have BPA in them.
+This is because BPA not only makes polyester more flexible, but it’s also useful in making fabric colorfast— meaning it holds onto its dye and looks brighter and more colorful for longer.
 People have been surprised by the recent news that BPA is in socks, sports bras, and other synthetic clothing.
 The upholstery industry is no different.
 BPA does get into our bodies by drinking it, but it’s also absorbed through the skin, and causes reproductive harm.

 Why are Flame Retardants in fabric bad?